cnguy/kayn/README.md

 ```

 ## Ugly
+*May 5*: I'm actually in the process of adding a bunch of the functions I described below.
+Summoner, Runes, and Masteries have these type of functions now.
+I'm working on Static currently!

 Some people might disagree with how I formed my functions.

 It's actually not really idiomatic JavaScript, and with an object inside an object it gets ugly really fast.